-CMAR leads and supports applied research projects that advance the management, long-term sustainability, growth, and reliability of Nova Scotia’s marine coastal resources.
+CMAR leads and supports applied research projects that advance the management, long-term sustainability, growth, and resilience of Nova Scotia’s marine coastal resources.

 Our diverse group of scientists and specialists conduct research and participate in science advisory work to improve the management and development of ecologically and economically valuable marine resources.
 We promote innovation and science-based decision-making by collecting and analysing biophysical and socio-economic data.